Principal Sub-manifolds: Determination of Principal sub-manifold

-The principal flow is the solution of an optimization problem defined in Definition \eqref{flow} or (2.7).
-To find such a solution, it requires extensive searching for a critical point of a Euler-Lagrange problem that involves integrating the vector field along the curve.
-And because it is a one dimensional curve, numerical methods are coincidentally helpful as shown in \cite{Panaretos2014}, in that it reduces to a problem of determining the solution of a system of ordinary differential equations (ODEs).
-However, when it comes to a sub-manifold, things turn out to be quite different.
-In particular, we have not found a numerically efficient solution to the corresponding optimization problem for the sub-manifold defined in Definition \ref{def2d}.
-The main reason is that, one needs a much more sophisticated Lagrange formulation to optimize over a chosen sub-manifold with a very different initial condition; whereas in the case of principal flow one only needs a starting point and an initial speed.
+Recall that the principal flow is the solution of an optimization problem in equations \eqref{flow+} and \eqref{flow-}.
+Finding such a solution requires an extensive search for a critical point of a Euler-Lagrange problem that involves integrating the vector field along the curve.
+Because it is a one dimensional curve, standard numerical methods can be applied as shown in \citet{Panaretos2014}, reducing it to a problem of determining the solution of a system of ordinary differential equations (ODEs).
+As seen in equation \eqref{eq:lagrange1} in Appendix \ref{app:6-lagrangian}, when it comes to a sub-manifold, things turn out to be quite different.
+The corresponding optimization problem for sub-manifolds is much more complex and it is not clear how to approach the problem numerically.
+The main reason is that the Lagrangian theory leads to a partial differential equation for which the method used in \citet{Panaretos2014} is not applicable, whereas in the case of principal flow one has a simple ordinary differential equation.